softvisio/templates/app-vue/README.md

         // credentials are valid, but user is not authorized to access this area }
     else {
-        // bad API response or connection problems, refer to the res.reason for more information }
+        // bad API response or connection problems, refer to the res.statusText for more information }
     ```